Newest Nest Thermostat hits $88 at Amazon - even less than Prime Day!

 Tons of people out there still believe that Nest’s flagship thermostat is still the best smart thermostat on the planet.
 Truth be told, you won’t hear any arguments from us.
 In fact, we use the latest model in our own home and we love it.
 The problem is that the Nest Learning Thermostat is quite expensive compared to some of the newer options out there.
 Even while it’s on sale at a discount on Amazon, it’s still over $200.
 The good news is that you can get all the smart features that make Nest’s Learning Thermostat so great in the newer, less expensive model called simply the Nest Thermostat.
 It retails for $130 and that’s already a bargain.
 But, if you head to Amazon right now, you’ll see that Nest’s Thermostat is on sale with a rare discount.

-As a matter of fact, it just hit a new all-time low price that’s even less than Amazon’s Prime Day deal!Today's Top Deal Get Alexa smart plugs with 11,000+ 5-star reviews for $4.87 each with coupon code 3591TPTU!
-List Price:$29.99 Price:$19.49 You Save:$10.50 (35%) Available from Amazon, BGR may receive a commission Available from Amazon BGR may receive a commission
+As a matter of fact, it just hit a new all-time low price that’s even less than Amazon’s Prime Day deal!Today's Top Deal Cook perfect steak and chicken every with this brilliant Amazon find — now 20% off!
+List Price:$39.99 Price:$31.99 You Save:$8.00 (20%) Available from Amazon, BGR may receive a commission Available from Amazon BGR may receive a commission

 The newest Nest Thermostat doesn’t have the same sleek stainless steel design as the flagship model.
 But if you ask us, it features a different design that’s just as stylish.
 The face of the new Nest has a unique mirror finish with a digital display underneath it.
 It also comes in four different colors to match any home decor.
 Most importantly, of course, the Nest Thermostat includes all of the important smart features from the flagship model.
 You’ll be able to control your thermostat from anywhere using the Nest app or your voice thanks to Google Assistant and Alexa support, and you’ll save plenty of money on your energy bill thanks to Nest’s intelligent features that tune your settings constantly and learn from your behavior.